Zoe0Lin/RPG_Project/README.md

 # RPG_Project
-> This is a fully functioned text_based RPG for personal practice
+> This project is a multiple players and multiple enenies RPG.
+[x]